This easy Donauwellen cake is just an irresistible cake! The Donauwellen Cake is a classic German cake that you can find in many German bakeries.

 The Donau is the “Danube”, a German river that starts near the Black Forest and runs into the Black Sea.
 The derivation of that cake is based on speculations only.
 I was not able to find anything that would explain this name.

-It is assumed because the sour cherries, the light and brown dough make a wavy pattern that reminds of the Danube’s waves.
+It is assumed because the sour cherries, the light and brown dough create a wavy pattern that reminds of the Danube’s waves.

 In some parts of Germany this cake is called “Schneewittchenkuchen” (snow white cake).
-I find the sour cherries at Aldi or Trader Joe’s, they carry them throughout the year.
-Aldi also has a great Made in Germany organic sunflower oil.
+You can find the sour cherries at Aldi or Trader Joe’s, they carry them throughout the year.
+Trader Joe’s has a good sunflower oil as well.

-If you want this cake badly, unfortunately you need to make it because it is not available in the USA.
-The frozen Donauwellen cake I saw at Aldi might be a substitute but there is nothing better than a homemade cake!
+If you desire this cake you must bake it.
+Is is not available in the USA.
+The frozen Donauwellen cake I saw at Aldi might be a substitute, some say it’s good, I think it’s too sweet and we know, there is nothing better than a homemade cake!
 Happy Baking!

 Ingredients Easy Donauwellen Cake